lily-liang12/Reference_Proteome_Manager/README.md

 unless thorough testing is performed.
 Running a search engine is not proper testing!

 ### Installing
-Click [here](https://www.python.org/downloads/release/python-362/) to download Python 3.6.2
+Click [here](https://www.python.org/downloads/) to download the latest Python 3, or you can install a scientific Python distribution like [Anaconda](https://www.anaconda.com/distribution/).

 Download this repo as a .zip file or clone it to access the files.